benfolsom/LW_integrator/README.md

     and automatically retries problematic steps with smaller timesteps.
 This is configurable via ``AdaptiveTimestepConfig`` and particularly useful for high-energy electron-wall simulations.
+* **Trajectory stability analysis.**  Post-integration validation assesses whether trajectories are numerically stable across multiple timesteps, even in regions with strong physical forces (radiation reaction, image charges).
+  Rather than rejecting runs with large single-step jumps—which can represent valid physics—the analyzer checks for oscillatory instabilities, erratic evolution that cannot fit smooth polynomial trends, and multi-scale inconsistencies.
+This multi-step approach distinguishes numerical artifacts from physical behavior and is essential for unattended sweep and optimization runs.
+Configured via ``SmoothnessConfig`` with presets for strict, balanced, and permissive validation.
+See ``core/smoothness_analyzer.py`` and ``local/smoothness_checking_implementation.md`` for details.
 * **Reference publication.**  For the scientific context, derivations, and benchmark scenarios, see the project paper referenced above; the codebase tracks the configurations described there.